geoshad/hackerrank_solutions/SOLUTIONS.md

 ## Zig Zag Sequence

-The aim of this challenge is simply to debug a given function, `findZigZagSequence`, until it works as intended.
-Funnily, there was no code for the C module, so I opted for Python in its stead.
+The aim of this challenge is simply to debug a given function, `findZigZagSequence`, until it works as intended and succeeds in all test cases.
+This function permutes an array so it is rearranged into a "zig zag" sequence, wherein the first `k` elements are in ascending order, and the last `k` elements are in descending order.
+Funnily, there was no code for the C module, so I opted for Python 3 in its stead.
 The original function is as follows:

 ```
 def findZigZagSequence(a, n):